-Establishing a life in another place is a big and often stressful event, and especially so if that place is abroad.
-Staying on a budget is very significant, and the cost of international moving by sea or international moving by air is an item that can greatly affect it.
+Establishing a life in another place is a big and often stressful event, especially so if that place is abroad.
+Staying on a budget is very significant, and the cost of international moving by sea or perhaps international moving by air is an item that can greatly affect it.

 You’re probably tired of hearing this, but do your research before choosing a shipping company.
 It is important both because of the cost and quality of service.
 Check what kind of containers they use and whether that is fitting for your needs.

 The cost of overseas shipping mostly depends on distance.
 During 2019, those varied from a few hundred USD, if shipping to a location relatively close to the US, to a couple of thousand USD if you are going to Australia or New Zealand, for example.

 The final word on this may be to stay mindful of the budget, but spending a few extra bucks to ensure that your belongings arrive safe and undented is almost always money well spent.